thangman22/mole-fetch/README.md

 This method will get return status by taskName

+##Compatibility
+Google Chrome 49+

 ##Support

-If you’ve found an error in this library, please file an issue at: https://github.com/thangman22/mole_fetch/issues.
+If you’ve found an error in this library, please file an issue at: https://github.com/thangman22/mole-fetch/issues.

 Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.